brh55/react-native-masonry/readme.md

 > :raised_hands: An easy to use, pure JS react-native component to render a masonry~ish layout for remote images

-`react-native-masonry` supports these features 👯:
+`react-native-masonry` is built with the following features and functionalities baked in 🍰:
 - Dynamic Column Rendering
 - Progressive Item Loading
 - Device Rotation